Aligning Forest and Trees in Images & Long Captions for Visually Grounded Understanding

 \textbf{Training Datasets.} We train \sname on the re-captioned datasets from DreamLIP~\citep{zheng2024dreamlip}, which provide long, detailed captions.
 This dataset consists of CC3M-recap, CC12M-recap, and YFCC15M-recap, which are aggregated into a unified 30M-sample corpus (Merged-30M).

-\textbf{Implementation Details.} Our vision encoder is comparable in size to ViT-B/16~\citep{dosovitskiy2020image}, with an input resolution of 224 $\times$ 224.
-We follow the vanilla Transformer architecture~\citep{vaswani2017attention} for the text encoder, except for adopting a two-stage design: the Sub-caption Transformer ($L_1=8$) and a Whole-caption Transformer ($L_2=4$).
-The total depth ($L=12$) aligns with the original CLIP text encoder~\citep{pmlr-v139-radford21a}.
-While the sub-caption context length is set to 77, the whole-caption uses a context length of $N=4$ , the chunk size.
-Both image and text features use a 512-dimensional embedding.
-For a fair comparison with FLAIR, we adopt their training hyperparameters but reduce the batch size to 2K due to GPU memory constraints.
-We maintain $K=8$ sub-captions per image.
-Following SigLIP~\citep{zhai2023sigmoid}, the learnable temperature parameters ($\tau_{\text{p}}$, $\tau_{\text{w}}$) and bias terms ($b_{\text{p}}$, $b_{\text{w}}$) are initialized to 0.07 and -10, respectively.
-Training was conducted on 8 A100 (80GB) GPUs, and training on Merged-30M required approximately 5 days.
-Further details are provided in \cref{supp:training_datasets}.
+\textbf{Implementation Details.} Our vision encoder has a size comparable to ViT-B/16~\citep{dosovitskiy2020image} and uses a 224 $\times$ 224 input resolution.
+For the text encoder, we follow the vanilla Transformer architecture~\citep{vaswani2017attention} with a two-stage design: a Part-text Transformer ($L_1=8$) and a Whole-text Transformer ($L_2=4$).
+The total depth ($L=12$) matches the original CLIP text encoder~\citep{pmlr-v139-radford21a}.
+We use 512-dimensional image and text embeddings, a sub-caption context length of 77, a whole-caption context length of $N=4$, and $K=8$ sub-captions per image.
+We adopt the training hyperparameters of \cite{xiao2025flair}, but reduce the batch size to 2K due to GPU memory constraints.
+Further details are provided in \appx{supp:exp_setup}.